-The 2.3-litre turbo EcoBoost engine is punchy, although with 310bhp it’s not as fast as the V8, although some buyers might appreciate the extra economy you get without sacrificing too much performance.
+The 2.3-litre turbo EcoBoost engine is punchy, although with 313bhp it’s not as fast as the V8, although some buyers might appreciate the extra economy you get without sacrificing too much performance.
 It feels a little lethargic off the line as it struggle to overcome the Mustang's near 1,700kg kerbweight, but once the turbo is pumping at around 2,000rpm the EcoBoost feels nearly as quick as the V8 car.
 It's just a shame it doesn't sound as good as its bigger brother.

 Most UK buyers are going for the V8 model, attracted not only by its performance, but also its V8 rumble.
 It sounds good, although it’s not as loud as a Jaguar F-Type, for example.

 The Mustang range is priced in the £38-£48k bracket, which is a hike of around £3,000 over the 2015 original, and substantially more than it costs in the US, it’s still good value when compared to rivals.
 The 5.0 GT is the cheapest V8 car on sale in the UK by the best part of £15k, but it’s also well equipped, with leather, climate control, a limited-slip diff, xenon lights and DAB radio all included.
 The only options are an upgraded infotainment system with sat-nav, heated and cooled seats, rear parking sensors, climate seats and a Custom Pack, which adds all of this and silver wheels, but even this won’t break the bank at £1,800.

 If you want a car with a V8 engine, then the next cheapest option is the Vauxhall VXR8, but this is no longer offered.
 If you want a V8 coupe, then you’re looking at the Lexus RCF, although it’s arguable that the Mustang is more enjoyable to drive.
 In contrast, the 2.3 EcoBoost model is priced to match models such as the Audi TT 2.0 TFSI Sport or BMW M235i, although it’s bigger than either of these two.